Christian Nicolay

 August 6 - September 15, 2022

-Perpetual Navigation re-envisions traditional models of ceramics, materials and techniques, calling attention to the malleability of structures, unstable surfaces and adaptability though transition.
+Perpetual Navigation re-envisions traditional models of ceramics, materials and techniques, exploring the landscape as a subject of flux.
+The works exalt states of transformation, calling attention to the malleability of structures, porous and unstable surfaces.
+Trajectories of change and the allure of transience inform many of the assemblages and constructions, making connections between artistic process, impermanence and adaptability though transition.

-Liminal landscapes
+Liminal Landscapes

 Adapting to the new